IFC Viewer for SharePoint architecture and data protection

 - The same component can also host a Teams tab (

-supportedHosts: ["SharePointWebPart","TeamsTab"]), but this document focuses on the SharePoint use case.
+supportedHosts: ["SharePointWebPart", "TeamsTab"]), but this document focuses on the SharePoint use case.

 All installation and access remain under the security and governance controls of the customer’s Microsoft 365 tenant.

-2. Components and Data Flows
+2. Components and data flows

 Components